M3GAM4TT/mattcameron.github.io/README.md

 ## FAQs
 1. "Why is Markdown better than a word processor?"
 - Markdown has fewer settings and formatting options; it is simplified and at the same time standardized.
-As a result, everyone is able to create a similar type of documentation with a relatively small learning curve.
-Creating something in Markdown often will often take up much less space and can also be created quickly.
+As a result, anyone is able to create a similar type of documentation with a relatively small learning curve.
+Creating something in Markdown often will often take up much less space and can take less time than using a word processor.
 2. "Why is my resume not showing up?"
-- Make sure GitHub Pages is set up to build from your `main` branch, and that you have your resume in `index.md` located at the root of your repository.
-Another step you can take is to use your Markdown editor to ensure your resume shows up locally and that the one you have uploaded is the same file.
+- Make sure GitHub Pages is set up to build from your `main` branch.
+- Also check to see that your resume is named `index.md` and located at the root of your repository.
+- Another step you can take is to use your Markdown editor to ensure your resume shows up locally and that the one you have uploaded is the same file.
-3. ????
-4. ????
+3. "Why should I use a static website over a traditional one?"
+- Static websites are typically a lot simpler than one created using some web development framework, and as a result can be created much more quickly for someone unfamiliar with those.
+- With a traditional website, you are responsible for everything, from the backend server, database, to the frontend HTML.
+Using something like GitHub Pages lets someone else do the majority of the work for you while providing a reliable result.
+4. "Can I use the Git command line to do a lot of these steps?"
+- Yes!
+This guide is designed to be short and to the point, and as a result does not include multiple ways to clone a repository, manage commits, or add files.
+However, there are plenty of resources out there that can show how that is done!
+Check out the GitHub Pages Tutorial in [More Resources](#more-resources) for an example of that.